katedebethune/p2/README.md

 # Details for instructor / TA <br />
 The post method is being used for the form.
+Hi Kathrine, I forgot to validate before submitting this morning.
+Ran through the W3C validator just now (10/4 at 12:30 PM) and cleaned up a small number of things.
+Thanks, Kate

 # Outside Code
 1. Wordlist is courtesy of <br />